 A Brief History

 After being ordained a Catholic priest, Patrick followed his calling to Ireland where he did missionary work, traveling to find a locality that was accepting of him and his mission.
-Apparently charismatic and popular, Patrick was bestowed with gifts from rich benefactors, gaining status as a Bishop along the way.
+Apparently charismatic and popular, Patrick was allegedly bestowed with gifts from rich benefactors, gaining status as a Bishop along the way.
 His popularity and financial gain drew the ire of fellow Christian clerics, and Patrick was put on trial for unknown financial irregularities.
 Contrary to such allegations, Patrick is said to have refused gifts from Kings and not taken payment for performing baptisms and ordaining priests.
-He claimed to have converted thousands of people, among them Kings and their families.
+He claimed to have converted thousands of people to Christianity, among them Kings and their families.
 Patrick established parishes all over Ireland, ordained priests, created nunneries, and encountered hardships such as being beaten and robbed as well as possibly being held captive for 60 days for unknown reasons.

-Circumstances of the death of Patrick are unknown, and some historians/theologians hypothesize that there were actually 2 separate men that are attributed to the works of St. Patrick.
-Historical records contemporaneous with his life are extremely limited, and what has been written about him most started 200 years after his death.
+Circumstances of the death of Patrick are unknown, and some historians and theologians hypothesize that there were actually 2 separate men that are attributed to the works of St. Patrick.
+Historical records contemporaneous with his life are extremely limited, and what has been written about him mostly started 200 years after his death.
 Miracles attributed to St. Patrick include the well known banishing of all snakes from Ireland, but the best science can deduce is that there never have been snakes in Ireland, at least since the last Ice Age.
 No record or physical evidence of snakes in Ireland exists.
-Another St. Patrick miracle is his walking stick sprouting into a living tree, and another tale describes his use of the Shamrock, a 3 leaf clover as an analogy to the Holy Trinity.
+Another St. Patrick miracle is his walking stick sprouting into a living tree, and another tale describes his use of the Shamrock, a 3 leaf clover, as an analogy to the Holy Trinity.
 (Irish pre-Christian religion had several triple God sets of beliefs, but no prior history of veneration of Shamrocks in Ireland is known.)
 Finally, Patrick amazed his followers by speaking with historic Irish ancestors.
 He is supposedly buried in Downpatrick with a marked tomb designating his burial place.

 Your readership is much appreciated!